reef-technologies/handbook/agreements.md

 ## Review channel

-The #review channel on Slack is where we request code reviews and perform them for other developers whenever needed.
+The `#review` channel on Slack is where we request code reviews and perform them for other developers whenever needed.

 We use the following procedure for the code review process:

-1. The developer who needs their code to be reviewed posts a `@here` mark, the project name as shown on Hubstaff, a todo name, and a link to the PR on the #review channel.
+1. The developer who needs their code to be reviewed posts a `@here` mark, the project name as shown on Hubstaff, a todo name, and a link to the PR on the `#review` channel.

 The general structure of the review request is:

-@here https://github.pr.link `Hubstaff project name` :: `Todo name`
+> @here https://github.pr.link `Hubstaff project name` :: `Todo name`

-If a developer spots a review request not following this structure (usualy missing some information), they should reply with `Please follow the review request structure` and react with ❌ (`:x:`).
+If a developer spots a review request not following this structure (usually missing some information), they should reply with `Please follow the review request structure` and react with ❌ (`:x:`).
 This is an agreed upon gentle reminder, that carries no criticism or hard feelings.

 2. Other team members may react to the message in the following ways:
 - 👎 (`:thumbsdown:`) downvote emoji – “I am busy and cannot help you right now”,